 I went to the competition and gave it my very best.
 I was awarded first place in the state and then had the opportunity to go to Mexico City to speak with groups of people there.
-In the middle of Mexico City, I spoke to hundreds of people with my memorized message about hope and inspiration and motivation, and faith.
+In the middle of Mexico City, I spoke to hundreds of people with my memorized message about hope and inspiration and motivation and faith.
 I was able to return the following year and spoke with more confidence.
 It was an amazing experience.

 We also shared in the community.
-In Mexico City, we all shared in community mainly revolving around food.
+In Mexico City, we all shared a community mainly revolving around food.
 Food is the only beautiful thing that truly nourishes.
 We were able to come together for meals, delicious meals.
 We came together in this in a strong way.
 Food, just like art, music, and plays, all tell the story of a place.

 Finally, all long for relationships.
 I sat down with a group of kids in Mexico City and we worked on drawing pictures, doing crafts, and making something awesome.
 At the end of our project time, I had several of the kids give me their projects so that I could remember them.
 It was so touching.
-The kids introduced me to their families and friends, we were building trusting relationships.
+The kids introduced me to their families and friends; we were building trusting relationships.

 You can also bring in the relationship side in our globally remote teams.
 We are all at home at this time.
 Meet the kids, spouses, and pets that roam around during the work week behind your colleagues' screens (of course, if they feel comfortable).
 They are not inconvenient; they are a part of the work family and build relationships.